eakalak-suthampan/getting-and-cleaning-data-course-project/CodeBook.md

 # CODEBOOK

-This dataset is an output of "run_analysis.R".
-It is derived from the original dataset which can be downloaded from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+This is a codebook for dataset "tidy_dataset.txt" produced from "run_analysis.R".
+The original dataset can be downloaded from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 Please refer to the orginal dataset for more detail.

 Summary, the original dataset contains signals captured from smartphone (Samsung Galaxy S II) and these signals can be used to classify human activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 There are 33 signals from the original dataset included in this dataset.